 Rathlin Island is situated off the north east coast of Ireland, and is the only inhabited offshore island in Northern Ireland.
 Because of its geographical position, Rathlin has long had associations with both Ireland and Scotland, and it once lay at the heart of the ancient kingdom of Dal Riada.

 The island has County Antrim to the south, the Inishowen peninsula in County Donegal to the west, the island of Islay in the Hebrides to the north, and the Mull of Kintyre in mainland Scotland to the east.
-Today, Rathlin has modern transport and tourist facilities, and a steadily rising permanent population of over 110.
+Today, Rathlin has modern transport and tourist facilities, and a steadily rising permanent population of around 150 people.

 Rathlin Island has a long and eventful history, and some of the most breath-taking scenery anywhere in Ireland or Britain.
 It offers unspoilt environments and is renowned for its wildlife, particularly its seabird breeding colonies.
 The island offers relaxing peace and quiet, as well as the friendliest of welcomes.
 Come and visit us!